 Easy Weeknight Meal

 Instant pot butter chicken will be a welcome change from your usual weeknight chicken dinner.
 Plop the ingredients into your Instant Pot, and turn it on.
-You are now are free to help with homework or do something relaxing: a cup of tea, or a cocktail (I won’t tell).
+You are now are free to help with homework or do something relaxing: a cup of tea or a cocktail.

-Butter chicken, also known as murgh makhani, is such a beloved dish that I will be adding a stovetop version shortly.
-Because there are times you want to putter and don’t mind measuring a few more ingredients, and working your way through a few more steps.
-I am embarrassed to say that I bought an Instant Pot almost two years ago on Black Friday and only unpacked it yesterday.
+Butter chicken, also known as murgh makhani, is a popular dish far beyond India.
+Because there are times you want to putter and don’t mind measuring a few more ingredients and working your way through a few more steps.
+I am embarrassed to say that I bought an Instant Pot almost two years ago.
+I am late to the party!
 Because pressure cooking was not a tradition in my family’s kitchen growing up, I resisted and feared it.
 Also, needing to learn a whole new cooking process and piece of cooking equipment felt daunting.
 The good news is that after watching the Vlog Naturally Brittany’s 13-minute “Instant Pot 101 for Beginners,” I was in business.
 The Instant Pot made this dish so easy and full-flavored that it is now going to be my weeknight go-to chicken curry.

 Instant Pot Butter Chicken

 Urvashi Pitre is the self-professed Butter Chicken Lady and has an essential instant pot website called Twosleevers.com.
 Who is to argue with Ms. Pitre when her butter chicken has been featured on NPR, the BBC, The New Yorker, and more.